Virginia Birth Records Search

 Where to Obtain a Virginia Birth Certificate

-You can request a Virginia birth record search and a certificate in four ways, by mail, walk-in, online or by visiting a DMV office in the state.
-Virginia charges $12 for each certificate.
+You can request Virginia birth records search online, as well as by mail, walk-in or by visiting a DMV office in the state.
+It charges $12 for each certificate.
 There is a $30 charge for returned checks.

 When ordering by mail, you can send your application, fees, and proof of ID to: VDH, Office of Vital Records, P.O.
 Box 1000, Richmond, Virginia, 23218-1000